Bad news for Black Friday: Retailers cast doubt on holiday shopping with cautious guidance

 - Many retailers struck a cautious tone when they provided their holiday forecasts during third-quarter earnings reports, spelling trouble for the shopping season right as it kicks off.

-- Holiday spending growth is expected to slow this year after seeing outsized gains during the pandemic years.
+- Holiday spending growth is expected to slow this year after seeing outsize gains during the Covid-19 pandemic years.

 - Companies aren't sure just how much consumers will spend this year in the face of persistent inflation and rising interest rates.